cvraut/UKB_500K_exome_QC/notes/README.md

 ## 2023 01 16
 - So Freeze 4 is at 89 hours of running
   - groups 6 & 7 are still done & avg file handle time still decreasing 👍
+  - still at 88% variant retention ... nice

 ## 2023 01 15
 - so group 4 & 5 are finished